vipulnaik/diet-exercise-health/events/2024/2024-07-21-finger-injuries.md

 to Walgreens Strong Strips, rather than to the Water Block Flex I had been using in the past).

+## Bandage change before sleeping (around 10:30 PM)

+The bandage came off in my bath before sleeping, so after my bath and drying my hands I put a new bandage on.

+## Bandage removal in the morning (around 7:45 AM)

+I removed the bandage in the morning after brushing my teeth.
+By this point, the bandage had been in place for my entire sleep and then for about an hour after waking up.

 ## Lessons

 * Be wary of contexts where a conjunction of events leads to excessive